wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

-= Development version (not yet released/supported) =
+= 1.9.0 - 2014/03/25 =

+* COMPATIBILITY: Tested on and updated for forthcoming WordPress 3.9
 * FIX: Prevent SQL errors on restore if SQL command was over-sized and split awkwardly (very hard to trigger)
 * FIX: Fix subtle race condition that prevented uploads of large archives on Amazon S3 in some very limited situations
-* FEATURE: Ability to restore and migrate from backups produced by other backup plugins (Premium) (supported: BackUpWordPress and Simple Backups (zip-based))
+* FEATURE: Ability to restore and migrate from backups produced by other backup plugins (Premium) (supported: BackUpWordPress and Simple Backups (zip-based; though, if you have a tar-backup, you can re-pack it easily))
 * FEATURE: Feature to re-scan remote storage (allows detection of existing backups after a restore to an earlier site version, and allows quicker moving of data from site to site when migrating)
 * FEATURE: SFTP add-on (http://updraftplus.com/shop/sftp/) now supports key-based logins (as well as password-based)
 * TWEAK: Add a warning message and link to helpful page for people whose WP schedulers don't seem to be working (at least 4 overdue jobs in the queue)
 * TWEAK: Introduce a filter allowing users to add a bespoke scheduling option (e.g. every 2 days)
 * TWEAK: When backup is sent by email attachment, the email now indicates the originating site more clearly
+* TWEAK: Display a dashboard warning if you are using a version of UpdraftPlus that has not been tested on your current WordPress version
+* TRANSLATIONS: New Arabic translation (thanks to Omar Amassine - me at omar.ma, Ahmed Fahmy and Riyadh Altayib)
 * TRANSLATIONS: Updated Spanish translation (thanks to Pablo Laguna - laguna.sanchez at gmail.com)
-* TRANSLATIONS: New Arabic translation (thanks to Omar Amassine - me at omar.ma, Ahmed Fahmy and Riyadh Altayib)
 * TRANSLATIONS: Updated Nederlands / Dutch translation (thanks to Dennis Hunink - dennishunink at me.com)
+* TRANSLATIONS: New Turkish translation (various translators - not yet complete)

 = 1.8.13 - 2014/03/07 =